Activities & Events

 Ashland High School Thespians performance

-On Saturday, January 25, members of the Ashland High School Thespians club, directed by Fine Arts teacher Betsy Bishop, performed a selection of numbers that they have prepared for competitions at the statewide Oregon Thespian Festival, including numbers from last year's production of Urine Town, and other monologue and group musical and dramatic performances.
+Members of the Ashland High School Thespians club, directed by Fine Arts teacher Betsy Bishop, performed a selection of numbers that they have prepared for competitions at the statewide Oregon Thespian Festival, including numbers from last year's production of Urine Town, and other monologue and group musical and dramatic performances.

 Meadowlarks Holiday Concert

-For months, anyone wandering through the Clubhouse on several mornings a week will hear snatches of holiday music, punctuated by quiet comments, coming from the Rogue Room at the end of the hallway.
+For months, prior to Covid 19 restrictions, anyone wandering through the Clubhouse on several mornings a week will hear snatches of holiday music, punctuated by quiet comments, coming from the Rogue Room at the end of the hallway.
 Those familiar with the annual rhythm of events at Mountain Meadows know what's going on.
 The Meadowlarks – our community's choral group – was preparing for its Holiday concert, an event that marks a high point of the group's twice-weekly practice sessions as well as one of the highlights of the community's holiday season.

 Works selected by director Harriet Berman included classic selections in Latin from religious traditions, standard English and American holiday songs, and culminated in a series of carols in which the audience was encouraged to participate.